 The dietitian will also advise on how best to balance your infant’s diet depending on what known allergies they have and also whether they require any supplements.

 The limiting nutrients protein, fat, energy, calcium, iodine, vitamin A and certain B vitamins will be considered alongside your typical routine and family meals to help you plan a way of eating that meets your baby’s nutritional needs.
-The nutrients that your baby receives in the first two years of life affects their growth and development including their brain development and intellect.
+The nutrients that your baby receives in the first two years of life affects their growth and development including their brain development and intellect .

 Introducing other allergenic foods during weaning

 When your baby has a food allergy, they are more likely to have another.
-This also includes little ones with severe eczema requiring regular steroid cream.
+This also includes little ones with severe eczema requiring regular steroid cream .

 The advice is to introduce the other allergenic foods, one at a time between 4 months and 12 months of age.
-Delaying introduction of these foods beyond 12 months can actually make the likelihood of having an allergy greater.
+Delaying introduction of these foods beyond 12 months can actually make the likelihood of having an allergy greater .

 It is advisable to start with egg and then peanut, after that the other allergens detailed on the list below can be offered.
+If you would like to know exactly how to introduce all of the allergens you can find out how in my mini online course ‘Introducing Allergens’.

 You mustn’t give your baby whole nuts due to the risk of choking, and peanut butter on a spoon can also pose the same risk.
 Puffed peanut snacks, peanut powder mixed into food or a small amount of smooth peanut butter warmed and thinned down with some of your baby’s usual milk or hot water are better options.
 You can add this thinned peanut butter to pureed fruits or vegetables.